-- Over 18 years old.
+- 18 years of age or older.

 - High BP diagnosis or prescribed a medication for high BP.

 - No cardiac events in the last year.

 - No atrial fibrillation or other arrhythmias.

 - No lymphedema or risk for lymphedema.

 Program referrals: You can refer patients to this program via a direct referral by calling 1-302-208-9097, using the patient portal, text messaging, or getting a referral letter.